Block2Trace/Block2Trace/Block2Trace-Technical-Platform_spanish.md

 * Privacy
 * Safety

-# 4. The Public-Permissionless blockchain networks
+# 4. Las redes blockchain públicas sin permisos

 Distributed fault tolerant protocols have been deployed traditionally at relatively small scale, and typically in a single administrative domain (that is, inside a single legal company) where adversarial attacks can be minimized and so they are not a primary concern.